Garrett Bennett -

 Dave, a native of New Jersey, graduated from the University of Mass., Amherst before moving to Arizona.
 He has been climbing for over 15 years and hiking for well over 20.
 Dave has had several years of guiding experience with various southwest adventure companies.
 Dave's outdoor leadership skills were honed at a young age in scouting where he achieved the highest rank of Eagle Scout and is currently a Rock Climbing Merit Badge Counselor.
 He is a former firefighter/EMT, and also worked for the United States Forest Service as a Wildland firefighter and CPR instructor.
 He is a certified Wilderness First Responder and is also certified in high angle rescue.
-He has travelled throughout all fifty states, and most of the Canadian provinces.
 Dave has climbed extensively around the United States and in Europe, and recently spent time sailing throughout the Caribbean on an old sailboat that he retrofitted for his mission on the sea there.
 He is currently deployed to McMurdo Station in Antarctica.

 Zack Summit -

 Zack Summit grew up on the East Coast before heading west to study Environmental Science at Prescott College in Prescott, AZ.
 Zack has been backpacking since before he could carry a backpack and rock climbing in New England and the West for ten years.
 He is an AMGA certified Single Pitch Instructor, certified Wilderness First responder, and has been trained in high-angle rescue and advanced wilderness medicine.
 Zack works and plays outside, and you won't see him happier anywhere else.
 When he's not summiting a Sedona spire or exploring local slot canyons you can find him leading community service trips for teenagers, cooking, or packing for the next big adventure.